Artistic Influences on Picasso’s Demoiselles d’Avignon

 Picasso would have no doubt noted the striking expressive possibilities of non-naturalistic twisting elongated figures.
 He would have seen how El Greco adapted scale and perspective to his own ends.
 He would have felt the intensity and claustrophobic framing of the picture.

-Picasso would have noted the dramatic frieze of nude almost monochromatic figures in the background, who are also straining to reach for their robes from the tumbling angels.
-The figures complemented St John and help spread the energy of the moment right across the canvas.
-The billowing robes in the Vision of St John finds an echo in Picasso in the restless curtains against which the prostitutes in Les Demoiselles d’Avignon pose.
+He would have noted the dramatic frieze of nude almost monochromatic figures in the background, who are also straining to reach for their robes from the tumbling angels.
+The figures complemented St John and helped spread the energy of the moment right across the canvas.

 Paul Cézanne (1839 – 1906)